Report to Pomona

-If you'd like, you can save info about what happened in Callisto and bring a downloaded PDF with you to help you make a report.
+If you would like, you can save info about what happened in Callisto and bring a downloaded PDF with you to help you make a report.
 Learn more about this option in Using Callisto.Back to top

 What happens after I report?

 After you report to Pomona, the Title IX Coordinator will receive your info and contact you to follow up and determine next steps.
 The nature and timing of the next steps will be different for everyone.
 Here are the major steps of the process:

 The Title IX Coordinator or a member of the Title IX Coordinator’s team will call and/or email you to set up a time to talk and give you information about your rights and resources.
 You can bring a PDF download of the info you submitted through Callisto if you want, but the purpose of the initial meeting will be to gain a basic understanding of the nature of the report and won’t be a full investigation.
 In the initial meeting, you can choose to officially report to either the college or the police, request accommodations, or do nothing.